Lobstrosity/octopress/source/_posts/2011-08-08-mapping-parent-child-relationships-with-dapper.markdown

 The `map` function now uses a dictionary to store and retrieve the distinct categories.
 Also note that `Distinct()` has to be called on the final result.
 This is because `map` must return a `Category`, which means that `Query` will be returning duplicates.
 But, due to the `lookup` logic, "duplicate" in this case means duplicate references, unlike in the first pass implementaiton.

 Due to Dapper's focus on performance (and reducing instances of N+1 queries), you'd think they would highlight a use case like this on their website.
 Sadly, they don't.
-I had to dig down deep in their test cases to find the basic implementation above (in the [ParentChildIdentityAssociations test](http://code.google.com/p/dapper-dot-net/source/browse/Tests/Tests.cs#824)), and even then, they don't provide comments as to why they're doing what they're doing.
+I had to dig down deep in their test cases to find the basic implementation above (in the [ParentChildIdentityAssociations test](http://code.google.com/p/dapper-dot-net/source/browse/Tests/Tests.cs#824 "Tests.cs (code.google.com)")), and even then, they don't provide comments as to why they're doing what they're doing.